JetBrains/intellij-sdk-docs/topics/reference_guide/intellij_artifacts.md

 ## Gradle Example for an Individual Module from the IntelliJ Platform

-This section presents an example of using a Gradle script to incorporate an IntelliJ Platform module and repository in a <path>build.gradle</path> file.
+This section presents an example of adding IntelliJ Platform repository and module in a Gradle build script.
 The example illustrates declaring the artifact URL, Maven coordinates, and version for the `jps-model-serialization` module artifact.
 There are two parts to the example: the repository and the dependency sections.